 Having consistent data management policies escalates the process of eDiscovery by automating information retention and deletion.
 It also ensures proper access and distribution of data within the organisations, helps with the discovery of who owns and controls specific data, and unifies the classification of data.
 This facilitates a smooth flow of information within the organisation.

 Understand the Data

 All data is not equal.
 Some information is more important thus should be handled with utmost care.
 Make sure you understand and recognise this fact.
 To discover the value of information, you need to map and classify it.
 You’d be surprised by the number of businesses that lack proper understanding of their data.

 Build Information Infrastructure

-Focus on optimising your organisation’s ability to gather, access, and utilise critical business data.
+Focus on optimising your organisation’s ability to gather, access, and utilize critical business data.
 The only way to achieve that is through the setting up of proper information infrastructure.
-Cloud computing, virtualisation, and mobile technology can help your business build a reliable information infrastructure.
+Cloud computing, virtualization, and mobile technology can help your business build a reliable information infrastructure.

 Data has become critical to the operations of all businesses.
 Every business out there has data that can be used to improve operations and delivery; the goal should be coming up with strategies that allow the business to make the most out of this data.
 Proper data management practices boost efficiency and increase profitability.

 The opinions expressed in the column above represent the author’s own.